ngageoint/hootenanny/docs/user/VAGRANT.md

 # Faster C++ Compilation

 Running a Hootenanny C++ development environment on bare metal against CentOS is recommended for the best performance.
-However if you want to do it with Vagrant, the following describes a way to speed up the C++ compile time with a RAM disk:
+However if you want to run it with Vagrant, the following describes a way to speed up the C++ compile time with a RAM disk:

 Add the something like the following line to your `Vagrantfile.Local`:

 `config.vm.provision "hoot-ramdisk", type: "shell", :privileged => false, :inline => "/home/vagrant/hoot/scripts/developer/MakeHootRamDisk.sh <size>", run: "always"`

 where `<size>` is the size in MB of the RAM disk.
 Then bring up the instance with Vagrant.
 This will cause the contents of the `hoot` directory to be copied over to `/ramdisk/hoot`.
 The initial copy time can take a minute or two, but you only pay that penalty when the instance is created.
-The necessary disk size can change over time and can get fairly large with use of `ccache`.
-This setup has not been tested successfully with the UI.
+The necessary disk size may change over time and can get fairly large with use of `ccache`.
+This setup has not been tested successfully with the UI, only with the command line and web services.